Scutlet/mk8-poltergust/README.md

 Poltergust is a Mario Kart 8 U (Staff) Ghost Data visualization and (limited) validation tool.
 Mario Kart 8 Deluxe is not actively supported.

 Documentation on the Mario Kart 8 ghost files format can be found on the [MK8 CT Wiki](https://mk8.tockdom.com/wiki/Ghost_Data_(File_Format)).
-Additionally, the [MK8Leaderboards repo](https://github.com/Dinostraw/MK8Leaderboards/wiki) provides even more detailed information.
+Alternatively, visit the [MK8Leaderboards repo](https://github.com/Dinostraw/MK8Leaderboards/wiki).

 Contributions to code and/or documentation are always welcome.

 ## DISCLAIMER
 This tool supports modification of ghost files, or otherwise aids in describing the file format to allow someone to perform such modifications themselves. **Under no circumstances should you upload any ghost file that was modified by this tool to the Nintendo servers**, nor should you pretend that a modified run was performed legitimately.
 Doing so will most likely result in a straight up ban.
-Furthermore, there is no pride to take in cheating.
+More importantly, there is no pride to take in cheating.
+Do **not** act like a doofus and ignore this disclaimer.

-Nevertheless, if you decide to ignore this disclaimer and that acting like a doofus is the path in life you want to take, then this tool cannot be held responsible for any possible repercussions.

 ## Screenshot
 ![tool-preview](resources/screenshots/tool-preview.png)

 ## What about Mario Kart 8 Deluxe?
-Deluxe uses an almost-identical format to Mario Kart 8 U, with the most notable difference being the switch to a Little Endian format.
+Deluxe uses an almost-identical format to Mario Kart 8 U. It switches up to a Little Endian format, and gets rid of the long filenames (from which Poltergust fetches its information) for player ghosts.
 There's also a few more snags, such as an additional ghost list file (See [MK8Leaderboards](https://github.com/Dinostraw/MK8Leaderboards/commits/master) for more details).
 At this point in time I have no intentions of providing support for Deluxe ghosts.
 However, you are welcome to contribute to provide support for them.

-Images for tracks, characters, and vehicle parts from Deluxe are already present in this repository, and have even already been properly mapped.
-Tracks from Wave I of the Booster Course Pass are the latest tracks that are present.
+Images for tracks, characters, and vehicle parts from Deluxe are already present in this repository, and have even already been properly mapped (though IDs between Wii U and Deluxe do not always match up directly).
+Tracks images from Wave I of the Booster Course Pass are the latest ones that are present here.

+# How to Run
+First, grab the latest source code.
+To run, you'll need any recent version of [Python 3](https://www.python.org/downloads/) (Python 3.10 definitely suffices).
+Open up a terminal of choice, navigate to the place where you extracted the source code, and install the dependencies using `pip install -r requirements.txt` (possibly inside a Virtual Environment if that has your preference).
+You can then run the tool through `python poltergust.py`.

+I will likely provide an executable which packages everything together at a later point in time.

 # Features
 Poltergust supports staff ghost files, player ghost files, and downloaded ghost files.
 It does not support MKTV replays, as their file format is significantly different.